rtous/edcav/mysql/README.md

 ### About foreign key errors (errno = 105)

-If you find foreign key errors you can get more information with SHOW ENGINE INNODB STATUS; However, you need certain privileges to do that (you have them on your local MySQL but not on the EDCAV server).
+If you find foreign key errors you can get more information with SHOW ENGINE INNODB STATUS; However, you need certain privileges to do that (you have them on your local MySQL but not on the drcav server).
 If you cannot find the way to solve the problem you may ask the lab teacher (she/he have the enough privileges to execute that query).

 ## 9. Basic SQL queries